Think Deeply

-To know who you really are and what you truly believe, you must have the courage to question everything.
+To know who you really are and what you truly believe, you must have the courage to think deeply and question everything.
 Most of us were brought up in a certain belief system, whether religious or not.
-Usually we inherit the thought patterns of our parents and our childhood environment.
+Usually we inherit the beliefs of our parents and culture.

 Some people will defend the belief system they inherited until the day they die.
 This is fine, of course.
 You are the only one who can choose your path in life, and sometimes you will choose to walk in the footsteps of those who went before.